Electrodisintegration of Deuteron into Dark Matter and Proton Close to Threshold: Triple--differential cross section for electrodisintegration of deuteron into dark matter fermions and protons

-where $\varphi_{\chi}$ and $\varphi_n$ are the Pauli wave functions of the dark matter fermion and neutron, respectively, $\vec{\sigma}$ are $2\times 2$ Pauli matrices, $m_d = m_n + m_p + \varepsilon_d$ is the deuteron mass, $m_n$ and $m_p$ are masses of the neutron and proton, and $\varepsilon_d = - 2.224575(9)\,{\rm MeV}$ is the deuteron binding energy \cite{Leun1982}, and $m_{\chi}$ is the dark matter fermion mass.
+where $\varphi_{\chi}(\sigma_{\chi})$ and $\varphi_n(\sigma_n)$ are the Pauli wave functions of the dark matter fermion and neutron, respectively, $\vec{\sigma}$ are $2\times 2$ Pauli matrices, $m_d = m_n + m_p + \varepsilon_d$ is the deuteron mass, $m_n$ and $m_p$ are masses of the neutron and proton, and $\varepsilon_d = - 2.224575(9)\,{\rm MeV}$ is the deuteron binding energy \cite{Leun1982}, and $m_{\chi}$ is the dark matter fermion mass.
 The differential cross section for the reaction $e^- + d \to \chi + p + e^-$, averaged over polarizations of the incoming electron and deuteron and summed over polarizations of the fermions in the final state, is equal to

-where $\beta_e = k_e/E_e$ is the incoming electron velocity and $\lambda = -1.2750(9)$ is the axial coupling constant \cite{Abele2008,Abele2013,Ivanov2013,Czarnecki2018} introduced in \cite{Ivanov2018d} for convenuence.
+where $\beta_e = k_e/E_e$ is the incoming electron velocity and $g_A = 1.27641(56)$ is the axial coupling constant \cite{Abele2018,Czarnecki2018} introduced in \cite{Ivanov2018d} for convenuence.
 The correlation coefficients $\zeta^{(\rm dm)}$ and $a^{(\rm dm)}$ are defined by \cite{Ivanov2018d}

-where $\tau_n = 879.6\,{\rm s}$ and $f_n = 0.0616\,{\rm MeV^5}$ are the neutron lifetime and the phase-volume of the neutron $\beta^-$--decay, calculated in \cite{Ivanov2013}.
-In the non--relativistic approximation for the dark matter fermion and proton and in the center--of--mass frame of the $\chi p$--pair we transcribe Eq.(\ref{eq:6}) into the form
+where $m_n - m_{\chi}$ is measured in MeV.
+In the non--relativistic approximation for the dark matter fermion and proton and in the center--of--mass frame of the $\chi p$--pair we transcribe Eq.(\ref{eq:8}) into the form

 where ${\cal E}_0 = m_n - m_{\chi} + \varepsilon_d$, $\vec{p}$ and $\vec{k}$ are the total and relative 3--momenta of the $\chi p$--pair, related to the 3--momenta of the dark matter fermion $\vec{k}_{\chi}$ and the proton $\vec{k}_p$ as follows